lizhanmit/mooc-web-log-real-time-data-analysis/README.md

 ```

 3. In terminal C, `telnet localhost 44444`.
-4. In terminal D, run the .jar file using spark-submit. (need network to download packages)
+4. In terminal D, run the .jar file using spark-submit.
+(Need network to download packages, but in real projects, network will not be available.
+So you should use `--jars` instead of `--packages`.)

 ```
 spark-submit \